 The good news is, poorly optimized product listings are often quite easy to fix.
 This should be one of the first initiatives you try to increase sales, and something you look at before you start driving external traffic to your listing.
 Also consider adding Amazon Premium A+ Content.
 In 2024 Amazon reduced the eligibility criteria and more Sellers can now leverage it.
 More on this in our Amazon Premium A+ Content Guide.

 This post will help you conduct a listing audit yourself, by showing you the most common mistakes and how to fix them to optimize your product listing correctly.
+In this post we do not cover how to conduct an Amazon PPC audit, which can be quite complex and is different from Amazon ASIN content audits.

 When we say Amazon product listing optimization, we’re talking about making sure your Amazon product page is set up to attract new visitors, and convert shoppers into sales.